-- 3.38 The Territory does not operate an equivalent market system, and the regulatory framework is silent on who might be the generator of last resort.
-In the absence of any generation competition in the Territory, PWC Generation has provided all major new generation capacity installed in the market systems in recent years (e.g. Weddell power station, Channel Island power station and Owen Springs power station). - 3.39 The benefit of clarifying responsibility for being generator of last resort is greater certainty that investment in generation capacity will be adequate to maintain reliability of supply on a cost effective basis. - 3.40 A safety net arrangement would be supported by effective system planning instruments.
-The NTMEU points out that if PWC Generation or other party (such as PWC System Control) were required to prepare and publish short and medium PASA and/or a statement of opportunities then this would provide long term advice to generation providers of the potential for investment in generation.25
+- 3.38 There is no obligation on generators in the Territory or in the NEM to invest in new capacity simply because a shortfall is forecast.
+The expectation in the NEM is that a capacity shortfall will push up wholesale energy prices, thereby attracting new investment.
+Notwithstanding this, AEMO has a responsibility to ensure adequate generation capacity is available, and may contract for reserves if a generation capacity shortfall is forecast and there is no response evident by the market.23 - 3.39 The Territory does not operate an equivalent market system, and the regulatory framework is silent on who might be the generator of last resort.
+In the absence of any generation competition in the Territory, PWC Generation has provided all major new generation capacity installed in the market systems in recent years (e.g. Weddell, Channel Island and Owen Springs power stations). - 3.40 The benefit of clarifying responsibility for being generator of last resort is greater certainty that investment in generation capacity will be adequate to maintain reliability of supply on a cost effective basis. - 3.41 A safety net arrangement would be supported by effective system planning instruments.
+The NTMEU submission on the Issues Paper pointed out that if PWC Generation or other party (such as PWC System Control) were required to prepare and publish short and medium PASA and/or a statement of opportunities then this would provide long term advice to generation providers of the potential for investment in generation.24